aws/aws-sdk-net/README.md

 ## Unity Support

-This release of AWS SDK for .NET adds support for generating Assemblies for Unity.More information can be found [here](Unity.README.md)
+This release of AWS SDK for .NET adds support for generating Assemblies for Unity.
+More information can be found [here](Unity.README.md)

 ### Silverlight support